-In general, the Wabash River concentrations were higher than Ohio River concentrations (Figures 11-14).
+In general, the Wabash River concentrations were higher than Ohio River concentrations (see example data in Figures 9-12).
 However, Ohio River concentrations never dropped below a point that would limit algae growth.
 Thus, while the Wabash River is a source of nutrients it is unlikely that this input would cause algae blooms.